kedwar83/opensuse-automatic-offline-updates/README.md

 - `zypper-upgrade.service` runs `zypper refresh` followed by `zypper dist-upgrade` during system shutdown.
 - If `zypper refresh` fails, it creates `/tmp/zypper-refresh-failed`.
 - If `zypper dist-upgrade` fails, it creates `/tmp/zypper-upgrade-failed`.
-- `upgrade-notification.service` checks for these files on next boot and sends appropriate notifications.
+- `upgrade-notification.service` checks for these files and sends notification on failure.

-## Error Handling

-- Refresh failure: Notifies that manual intervention may be necessary.
-- Upgrade failure: Notifies about the upgrade failure.

 ## Troubleshooting